 Sudden change in diet

 Dogs react very sensitively to sudden changes in diets.
-Therefore, any new ingredient should be added gradually to avoid vomiting, allergic reactions, and flatulence.
+Therefore, any new ingredient should be added gradually to avoid French bulldog throwing up, allergic reactions, and flatulence.
 Besides, if you want to switch your Frenchie to a completely new diet and feed him only with raw ingredients, it’s highly advisable to consult with your vet before you do it.
 Your dog will need to have both dry kibble and raw meal for at least 14 days until you completely switch him to the new diet.
 Note that some French bulldogs may take even longer than this.

 Food intolerance or allergy